islamarr/pureApp/README.md

 Description
 --------------

-- List of the words fetched from HTML Response grouped together with search and sorting options.
+- List of the words fetched and parsed from HTML Response grouped together, with search and sorting asc/desc options.
 - Response is Cached in locale database.
 - Not allowed to use any 3rd party libraries for networking, threading, database.